-It can be incredibly frustrating to work with a client who wants professional expertise but also has problems trusting your judgment.
+It can be frustrating to work with a client who wants professional expertise but also has problems trusting your judgment.
 Try reasoning with your client.
 Ask them about their goals and explain how you plan to achieve them.
-Sometimes it takes some compromising, but make sure that you openly talk to them about why their choices are outdated, or why their color scheme wouldn’t fit with the architecture of the home.
+Sometimes it takes some compromising, but speak openly with them about why their choices are outdated, or why their color scheme wouldn’t fit with the architecture of the home.
 Be direct but considerate, and always be professional.

 Sometimes it just won’t work

-You may specialize in mid-century décor, and they may be so far into the past, it’s pre-vintage.
+You may specialize in the mid-century decorating style, and they may be so far into the past, it’s pre-vintage.
 Accepting clients whose needs are different than what you can offer isn’t recommended.
 They might want something that doesn’t fit with what your services work best for.

-In the consultation process, everything should be laid out on the table.
+During the initial client consultation, everything should be laid out on the table.
 You should structure your one-on-one consultations to find out exactly what your client expects, how they envision their home, and other personality traits that might make them difficult to work with.
 If they are difficult AND have bad taste, they might not be willing to budge and take on new décor ideas no matter how long or hard you’ve worked on them.